LLNL/shroud/docs/appendix-A.rst

    :end-before: end c_use_default_arguments_arg1_arg2
    :dedent: 8

-In many case the interfaces would be enought to call the routines.
+In many case the interfaces would be enough to call the routines.
 However, in order to have a generic interface, there must be explicit Fortran wrappers: